IgniteUI/ignite-ui-IntelliSense-for-VS-Code/README.md

-﻿# IgniteUIIntelliSense for Visual Studio Code
+﻿# Ignite UI IntelliSense for Visual Studio Code

 This extension adds IntelliSense for IgniteUI controls to your visual Visual Studio Code.